hauva69/ariswindowstips/README.md

 to use the premier chess database [Chessbase](https://en.chessbase.com/).
 Instead of building a dual boot system I decided to give Windows 10 and [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) a chance.

+Do bear in mind that this is a personal document and the last time I have really administrated Windows systems was when Windows NT4 was brand new.
+That makes me a complete beginner as far as modern Windows systems are concerned.

+## Git Bash

+While [Git](https://git-scm.com/) is an excellent version control system, it also provides a reasonable collection of UNIX command line tools including vim, cut, awk and grep.
+If you're an UNIX dinosaur like me, do install it.